George Von Elm: Personal life

 Von Elm was married three times: Marcella Rodgers (1902–1945), Mary (d.1954), and Billie Dunn (m.
 1957).
 He suffered a severe illness due to an ulcer in 1953, but recovered; he moved back to Utah after this, leaving his job at the Hacienda Club and later lived in eastern Idaho at Blackfoot.
-After a battle with lung cancer, he died in Pocatello on May 1, 1961.
+Suffering from lung cancer, he died in Pocatello on May 1, 1961.

 Two George Von Elm Memorial golf tournaments are played in his honor.
 From 1962, the Memorial event at the Blackfoot GC in Idaho has been played annually, while the Rancho Park Golf Course, now a municipal facility, in Los Angeles also holds an annual Memorial event named for him.